CERTCC/CERT-Guide-to-CVD/docs/howto/coordination/_report_credibility.md

     1. the vendor confirms the existence of the vulnerability or
     2. independent confirmation of the vulnerability by an analyst who is neither the reporter nor the vendor.

-    If neither of these confirmations are available, then the value of the [*Report Credibility*](#report-credibility) decision point depends on a balancing test among the following indicators.
+    If neither of these confirmations are available, then the report credibility depends on a balancing test among the following indicators.

 !!! tip "Indicators for Credibility"